CONTENT

 Earn More Online Reviews with Text Request

-Collecting patient payments keeps your healthcare facility running, but that doesn’t mean it has to take up time.
+Collecting patient payments is essential for healthcare practices to maintain efficient cash flow, but that doesn’t mean it has to take up time.
 Request secure payments from patients by text, and everyone will have a better experience.

 Typically the patient will visit, you’ll send the details of their visit to insurance, insurance will get back to you on how much they’ll cover, then you mail the final invoice to the patient.